Contra Costa County Accident Attorneys

 - Uber, Lyft, and other ride-sharing accidents

 We all know that companies are concerned with their bottom lines.
 Car manufacturers are no exception.
 However, with so much attention to the bottom line, car manufacturers often forget important details about making a car correctly.
 But lax standards in manufacturing can cause tragic events.
-Our firm has vast experience fighting for victims of vehicle manufacturing defects.
+Our firm has relevant experience handling cases involving vehicle manufacturing defects.

 - Defective brakes